pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-10/index.md

 > Explore the [release notes](https://aka.ms/cli-m365/notes) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.

+## What's new

+In this minor release, we added a couple of new commands and enhancements to the existing functionality.
+Check out some of the awesome stuff added and be sure to try them out.

 ### Power Apps Management

 We've introduced a new command that allows you to list all permissions of a Power App as well as an additional command to modify the app owner.
 Check out the details below:

-To lists all permissions of a Power Apps app simply run:
+To lists all permissions of a Power App simply run:

 ```sh
 m365 pa app permission list --appName bc9f0a7e-53df-46af-b669-5888bb2f63d0